-Random, extreme events: What to do in a world we don’t understand.
-Is it possible to develop characteristics to emulate strengths in nature in becoming anti-fragile as described by former wall street trader, now academic, Nassim Nicholas Taleb?
+Random, extreme events: What are our options when we confront events we don’t understand?
+Is it possible to develop characteristics to emulate strengths in nature in becoming antifragile as described by former wall street trader, now academic, Nassim Nicholas Taleb?
 “When you are fragile, you depend on things following the exact planned course, withContinue reading “Beyond Resilience: Black Swans, Anti-Fragility and Change”

 Theory U features concepts intended to help leaders and managers in the public and private sector break through unproductive patterns of behavior.
 This includes not listening to their staff and clients’ and producing ineffective patterns of decision making.
 Otto Sharmer’s diagrams and practices include accessible illustration on paths in listening, for example, reinforced through the book, as a key focus on the left side of the U: